django/code-of-conduct/events.md

 The main part of the report will be the statistics of reports received (including past 3-5 years historical statistics can be helpful for comparison) and the report status/progress for each report.

-If there was a post-conference survey asking attendees about their confidence in reporting issues, the results of that survey can be included in the following year's transparency report.
+If there was a post-event survey asking attendees about their confidence in reporting issues, the results of that survey can be included in the following year's transparency report.